Liuyang: Geography

 Liuyang is located in the northeast of Hunan province, and it is in the upstream regions of the Liuyang River.
-The geographical coordinates of Liuyang is 27°51′—28°34′ N, and 113°10′—114°15′ E. Liuyang covers an area of 5,007.75 square kilometers.
+Liuyang covers an area of 5,007.75 square kilometers.
 There are 105.8 kilometers from east to west and 80.9 kilometers from north to south.
 Liuyang is surrounded by mountains and hills.
 There are 53% mountain lands, 25% hills, 21% plains around hills and 1% water in Liuyang.
 The terrain of Liuyang is that north-east is higher than south-west, and landscape types change because of a lot of rivers.
 Liuyang is in a subtropical monsoon climate zone.
 Annual average temperature is 17.3 °C, and annual precipitation is 1562 mm.
 There are two national roads, G106 and G319.
 Besides, there are three main rivers, Liuyang River, Laodao River and Nanchuan River, which can be used as shipping lanes throughout the whole year.
 Liuyang lies in the south of Pingjiang county, Yueyang city, and in the east of Tonggu, Wanzai, Yichun and Shangli, Jiangxi province, and in the north of Liling and Zhuzhou City, and in the east of Changsha county.
 Liuyang is about 50 kilometers far from Changsha city.